jrouwe/JoltPhysics/Docs/APIChanges.md

 ## Changes between v4.0.2 and latest

+* 20240310 - *SBS* - Soft body skinned constraints now use a sphere as backstop instead of an infinite plane.
+This also breaks the serialization format for SoftBodySharedSettings.
+(17db6d3f245d2198319c3787f62498fe5935b7c8)
 * 20240225 - *SBS* - Changes were made to SoftBodySharedSettings that break the binary serialization format of that class.
 (277b818ffefed4f15477ff1e6d0cc07065899903)
 * 20240223 - Added ConvexShape::ESupportMode::Default.
 If you have custom convex shapes you need to handle this in ConvexShape::GetSupportFunction.
 (0f67cc2915c5e34a4a38480580dad73888a1952e)
 * 20240216 - Restriction angular motion using EAllowedDOFs now works in world space rather than in local space.
 This change was made to be more in line with other physics engines and to fix some issues with constraints.
 If you need the old behavior then copy [this](https://github.com/jrouwe/JoltPhysics/blob/9631e217e54b8492ac36471f2aa966df40d6c2ad/Jolt/Physics/Body/MotionProperties.cpp#L33-L118) code into your own code base and call MotionProperties::SetInverseInertia(diagonal, rotation) where diagonal is called mInvInertiaDiagonal and rotation is called mInertiaRotation in the code snippet.
 (191536d51d71ee29147205aa09d1acab52789e5f)